finom/seemple.js.org/html/en/getting-started.md

 > **Any other devices**: just bookmark the page

-> Now the documentation to Matreshka can be read without the Internet connection.
+> Now the documentation to Seemple can be read without the Internet connection.
 If the page lags (noticed in Android 4.2), switch over to the mode "One By One".